-Leases in which a significant portion of the risks and rewards of ownership are retained by the lessor are classified as operating leases.
-Payments made under operating leases (net of any incentives received from the lessor) are charged to profit or loss on a straight-line basis over the period of the lease.
+Leases in which a significant portion of the risks and rewards of ownership were retained by the lessor were classified as operating leases.
+Payments made under operating leases (net of any incentives received from the lessor) were charged to profit or loss on a straight-line basis over the period of the lease.